 B.A., Seattle Pacific University, 1993

 Dr. Sanford joined the Baylor faculty in 2000.
 Prior to coming to Baylor, he earned his Ph.D. in clinical psychology at Michigan State University, and he earned his B.A. in psychology, with a second major in religion, from Seattle Pacific University.
 Dr. Sanford is a licensed psychologist in the state of Texas, and he is on the editorial board of Journal of Family Psychology and Family Process.
 He teaches courses on data analysis and a course he developed titled "History of Psychology, Rascism, and the United States."
 Dr. Sanford mentors graduate students in both social psychology and clinical psychology.
-Outside of academic work, he enjoys spending time with his wife and three children, and composing and recording music (his personal music website, which includes songs about history and social justice, is located at www.ForwardFaith.org.)
+Outside of academic work, he enjoys spending time with his family and recording music (his personal music website includes songs with a social justice them and is located at www.ForwardFaith.org.)